 Newark, NJ 07101-8163

 On the right side, under the amount due, is the address where you should send written inquiries if you have questions about your bill, how it is calculated, requests for forms, general information.

-Why are we required to have water meters?
+Why am I required to have a water meter?